AdobeDocs/experience-platform.en/help/profile/pseudonymous-profiles.md

 - If you have excessive profile counts in your datasets and have confirmed that this excessive profile count is because of anonymous cookie-based identity type.
   - To determine this, you should use the identity type overlap report.
 More information about this report can be found LINK

-### What are some caveats you should be aware of being using Pseudonymous profiles data expiration?
+### What are some caveats you should be aware of before using Pseudonymous profiles data expiration?

 - Pseudonymous profile data expiration will run on the **production** sandbox.
 - Once you have activated this feature, the deletion of profiles is **permanent**.
 There is **no** way to roll back or restore the deleted profiles.